winChawakorn/codeguide/README.md

 	}
 }
 ```
-In the example, when this class was printed, it won't print "Money@xxxxxx." any more.
+In the example, when this class was printed, it won't print `Money@xxxxxx.` any more.
-It will print like "20 Baht" instead.
+It will print like `20 Baht` instead.

 Reference : Item10 in [Effective Java](http://www.ebooksbucket.com/uploads/itprogramming/java/Effective_Java_2nd_Edition.pdf)